Vaibhav-1406/Diwali_Sales-Data-Analysis/README.md

 # Diwali_Sales-Data-Analysis

-This is EDA project of Diwali Sales
+This is an Exploratory Data Analysis(EDA) project for Diwali Sales